mobiletest2016/machine-learning-articles/articles/about-loss-and-loss-functions.md

 **Then why isn't this the perfect loss function?**

-Because the benefit of the \[latex\]\\delta\[/latex\] is also becoming your bottleneck (Grover, 2019).
-As you have to configure them manually (or perhaps using some automated tooling), you'll have to spend time and resources on finding the most optimum \[latex\]\\delta\[/latex\] for your dataset.
+Because the benefit of the $\\delta$ is also becoming your bottleneck (Grover, 2019).
+As you have to configure them manually (or perhaps using some automated tooling), you'll have to spend time and resources on finding the most optimum $\\delta$ for your dataset.
 This is an iterative problem that, in the extreme case, may become impractical at best and costly at worst.
 However, in most cases, it's best just to experiment - perhaps, you'll find better results!

 \[ad\]